- Case Western Reserve University School of Law, J.D., 2013, magna cum laude, Order of the Coif

 - The Honorable Arthur I. Harris, United States District Court for the Northern District of Ohio, 2013-2015

 Jeff is an associate in the Vorys Cleveland office and a member of the finance, energy and real estate group.
-He focuses his practice on the representation of financial institutions in bankruptcy, restructuring and workouts and commercial transactions.

 His notable experience includes:

 - Represented various regional and national banks, as administrative agent and lender, in connection with numerous asset-based revolving credit facilities involving hundreds of millions of dollars in a variety of industries